-The Marble Mountains are located about 9 kilometres south of Da Nang city centre in central Vietnam.
+These destinations are located about 9 kilometers south of Da Nang city center in central Vietnam.
 Situated in the district of Ngu Hanh Son, the mountains are easily accessible from both Da Nang and Hoi An.

 Maps: https://maps.app.goo.gl/Q6n9vttWMviHzmGG8